Senanfurkan/Chaos-Recon/README.md

 Usage:
 `bash chaos.sh`

-You can use cronjob to use it automatically everyday.
+You can use cronjob to run it automatically everyday.

 After the process completed,